-You struggle to make savings a habit
+Those who struggle to make savings a habit

 If your money management style is on the “spend now, save later” side, it may be unrealistic to overhaul your habits right away and heap everything into savings.
 That’s not how habits work; they take time to develop.

-You’re curious about small-scale investing
+Those curious about small-scale investing

 These apps make micro-investing as easy as sticking to an automated savings plan and assessing your risk comfort level.
 And they let you start with small balances, so you don’t have much to lose.

-Why shouldn’t you use money-saving apps?
+Who shouldn’t use money-saving apps?

 If you’re already saving money on a timeline that fits with your goals and income, a savings app could help you skim a little more off the top of everyday purchases, but it might not be worth the fees.
 Another one of the best personal finance apps, like for wealth management or investing, may then be better for you.

-You already have substantial savings
+Those already have substantial savings

-The savings accounts built into money-saving apps are great tools to get started, but they’re not the highest-yield accounts out there.
+The savings accounts built into money-saving apps are great tools to get started, but they’re not the highest-yield savings accounts out there.
 You’ll earn more money keeping your savings in a bank or investment account that offers a higher APY (Annual Percentage Yield), especially if you have decent credit.